 Why do some male dogs have retained testicles?

 Retained testicles, or cryptorchidism, may involve one or both testicles.
 It is due to errors in development.
 The testicle forms near the spine and migrates from there down into the scrotum.
-It is attached to a ligament that lengthens as it migrates and once the testicle is in place the opening into the scrotum from the abdomen narrows, holding it in place.
-Sometimes the testicle goes off-course, sometimes the ligament isn’t long enough or contracts (almost 5% of young puppies with descended testicles later permanently retracted them – 2009-10 ASHGI health survey), or the opening closes too soon (or the testicle arrives too late) excluding it from the scrotum.
+It is attached to a ligament that lengthens as it the testicle migrates and once the testicle is in place the opening into the scrotum from the abdomen narrows, holding it in place.
+Sometimes the testicle goes off-course, sometimes the ligament isn’t long enough or contracts (almost 5% of young puppies with descended testicles later permanently retracted them per the 2009-10 ASHGI health survey), or the opening closes too soon (or the testicle arrives too late) excluding it from the scrotum.
 While the medical terminology for the condition is “cryptorchid,” dog jargon uses that word to mean both testicles undescended and “monorchid” for one.

 If a testicle is missing in a young dog will it come down later?

 Generally speaking, if the testicles have not descended by 4 months of age they probably won’t.
 However, they will sometimes come down later, even several months later though this is extremely unusual.
 If the dog is of good quality, give him some time to see what happens.

 If a testicle was down and then went up again, was this caused by trauma?

 Trauma won’t cause a testicle to retract though sufficiently bad trauma could injure it.
 That might lead to atrophy and the apparent “disappearance” of the testicle.
 However, a traumatic injury severe enough to cause that is extremely unlikely to escape notice.

 What does it mean for my dog if he has retained testicles?